Access the Webcast: Understanding Human Trafficking and Child Exploitation

 Human Trafficking Awareness Training Deadline: January 1, 2021

-As you may know, a new law is going into effect mandating that all Florida lodging establishments provide annual human trafficking awareness training for housekeeping and front desk employees.
+As you may know, a new law went into effect mandating that all Florida lodging establishments provide annual human trafficking awareness training for housekeeping and front desk employees.

 Here is what you need to know:

 By January 1, 2021, or within 60 days of hire, whichever is LATER, all housekeeping and front desk employees must be given annual training regarding human trafficking awareness.

 Your business must keep a signed, dated acknowledgment of training by each trained employee.
 This acknowledgment may be kept in electronic form and must be made available to the Department of Business and Professional Regulation upon request.

 By January 1, 2021, you must implement a procedure to report suspected human trafficking to either local law enforcement or the National Human Trafficking Hotline (1-888-373-7888 or here.)